PinkRobotics/PinkRobotics/Airships.md

 ### The Airship Advantage: A Paradigm Shift in Water Transportation

 Airships leverage atmospheric buoyancy to lift significant weight with near-zero energy.
-Advanced autonomous systems will enable fleets of airships to perform complex tasks such as pipelining water from many diverse and distant sources to a single, potentially distant destination.
+Advanced autonomous systems will enable fleets of airships to perform complex tasks such as pipelining water from many diverse and distant sources to a single destination.
 Imagine a bucket from every brimming lake to a single empty aquifer.

 ### Overcoming the Wind Challenge